mwappner/postaplot/docs/cookbook.md

 ---

-## 11. Separate edge and face colors
+## 12. Separate edge and face color mappings

 This is not natively supported, so you need a workaround.
 Either plot twice, using seed to make both clouds the overlap: